 Personal protective equipment is considered the least effective solution on the hierarchy of hazard control, which surprises many people because PPE is one of the most highly visible hazard control methods.

-PPE efficiency is only effective if the wearer is trained in the proper use of protective gear, understands the limitation of PPE, and actually wears PPE (hearing protection is a good example of PPE that is often ignored by employees, who find it interferes with communication).
+PPE efficiency is only effective if the wearer is trained in the proper use of protective gear, understands the limitation of PPE, and actually wears PPE (hearing protection is a good example of PPE that is often ignored by employees, who find it interferes with the communication).
 PPE can also be damaged either with routine use or if contact is made with the hazard, reducing its ability to protect the wearer.

 Using Multiple Hazard Control Methods